ARCHIVES: HILCHOS CHODESH ADAR / PURIM

-2) The fourth, and final, of the "Four Parshiyos" is "Parashas HaChodesh" (found in Parshas Bo, Shmos 12:1-20)and is read on the Shabbos immediately before Rosh Chodesh Nisan (This year on Shabbos Parashas Tazria) as it contains within it the Mitzvah of Korban Pesach.
-(See Rashi to Megilah 29a and Aruch Hashulchan Siman 685).
+8) The fourth, and final, of the "Four Parshiyos" is "Parashas HaChodesh" (found in Parshas Bo, Shmos 12:1-20)and is read on the Shabbos immediately before Rosh Chodesh Nisan as it contains within it the Mitzvah of Korban Pesach.
+(See Rashi to Megilah 29a and Aruch Hashulchan Siman 685)

 Another reason is that it contains within it the sanctification of Chodesh Nisan as it says "HaChodesh HaZeh Lachem Rosh Chadashim, This month (Nisan) should be for you the first of the cycle of months".